google/comprehensive-rust/src/traits/operators.md

         overloading the operator is not `Copy`, you should consider overloading the operator for `&T` as well.
 This avoids unnecessary cloning on the call site.
 * Why is `Output` an associated type?
-Could it be made a type parameter?
+Could it be made a type parameter of the method?
-    * Short answer: Type parameters are controlled by the caller, but associated types (like `Output`) are controlled by the implementor of a trait.
+    * Short answer: Function type parameters are controlled by the caller, but associated types (like `Output`) are controlled by the implementor of a trait.